EmbryoPhenomics/LabEmbryoCam_V2/documentation/user_guide/user-guide.md

 <img src="assets/global-ui.png"  width="80%">

-The LEC user interface is divded into a number of setctions
+The LEC user interface is divided into a number of setctions
 * A) **Experiment Settings** - for loading a configuration file to repopulate previously used settings.
-* B) **Camera View** - for adjusting the camera, streaming the camera feed, and snaping still images.
+* B) **Camera View** - for adjusting the camera, streaming the camera feed, and snapping still images.
 * C) **XYZ controls and settings** - for homing the XYZ stage, and moving the optics carriage around.
 * D) **XYZ Positions** - for populating a list of XYZ positions.
 * E) **XYZ View** - for interacting with XYZ positions, and automatically generating positions for wells of multiwell plates.